andrewzamai/SLIMER_IT/README.md

 ## Instruct your LLM with Definitions and Guidelines for Zero-Shot NER 🔎 📖

-Specifically instructed on Italian language, SLIMER-IT is designed to work on:
+SLIMER-IT is an Italian specialized version of SLIMER, an instruction-tuned LLM specifically designed to work on:

 &nbsp;&nbsp;&nbsp;&nbsp;✅ Out-Of-Domain inputs (e.g. news, science, politics, music ...)